 We've got Answers.
 Ask Phil

-A similar question was asked a few days ago, I think the answers will put you at ease. http://answers.worldnomads.com/questions/tanzania-united-republic-of/2... read more »about 2 years ago
+A similar question was asked a few days ago, I think the answers will put you at ease. http://answers.worldnomads.com/questions/tanzania-united-republic-of/2... read more »over 3 years ago

-Good advice from others there, and some ore tips to make the best of the trip here: http://safety.worldnomads.com/tanzania Phil at the safety hub read more »about 2 years ago
+Good advice from others there, and some ore tips to make the best of the trip here: http://safety.worldnomads.com/tanzania Phil at the safety hub read more »over 3 years ago